 Equity is the difference between the current value of your home and how much you owe on its mortgage.

 A hands-on, proactive approach to your investment property is a way that can ensure that its value is not only maintained but continues to increase.

 Some ways that this can be achieved are:

-These are just some of the approached to property that can help you build the value of your property and therefore your wealth.
+These are just some of the approaches to property that can help you build the value of your investment and therefore your wealth.

-By doing these you can potentially attract a better quality of tenant thanks to the improved quality of your investment property.
+By doing these you can also potentially attract a better quality of tenant thanks to the improved quality of your investment property.